JeremieBAP/symfony-standard-haml/README.md

 The distribution is configured with the following defaults:

-* Twig is the only configured template engine;
+* HAML and Twig are the only configured template engines;
 * Doctrine ORM/DBAL is configured;
 * Swiftmailer is configured;
 * Annotations for everything are enabled.